 Franchisees are largely operators, not inventors.
 Like startup companies, the number one challenge is under capitalization.
 This is also true for franchise businesses.
 Before pursuing any franchise business opportunity, you should have a clear understanding of the amount of capital required to open, operate, and excel in the business.

 What is the International Franchise Association?

-The International Franchise Association (IFA) is the world’s oldest and largest organization representing franchising worldwide.
-Celebrating over 50 years of excellence, education and advocacy, IFA works through its government relations, media relations and educational programs to protect, enhance and promote franchising.
-Through its media awareness campaign highlighting the theme, Franchising: Building Local Businesses, One Opportunity at a Time, IFA promotes the economic impact of the franchise industry, which supports nearly 18 million jobs and $2.1 trillion of economic output for the U.S. economy.
-IFA members include franchise companies in over 300 different business format categories, individual franchisees and companies that support the industry in marketing, law and business development.
+Celebrating 56 years of excellence, education and advocacy, the International Franchise Association (IFA) is the world’s oldest and largest organization representing franchising worldwide.
+IFA works through its government relations and public policy, media relations and educational programs to protect, enhance and promote franchising and the more than 733,000 franchise establishments that support nearly 7.6 million direct jobs, $674.3 billion of economic output for the U.S. economy and 2.5 percent of the Gross Domestic Product (GDP).
+IFA members include franchise companies in over 300 different business format categories, individual franchisees and companies that support the industry in marketing, law, technology and business development.